This Is What Kensington Palace Looked Like Right after Princess Diana’s Death

 A stunned world

 Princess Diana died unexpectedly in a car crash in Paris on August 31, 1997, leaving the world in shock.
 Even after divorcing Prince Charles, the People’s Princess had continued capturing the hearts of millions and was regarded as the most famous woman in the world.
 Mourners visited Kensington Palace immediately, dropping bouquets at the home where Lady Di would never return.
-Find out who was the first person to be notified of Princess Diana’s death.

 The pilgrimage to London